Jalle19/xbmc-video-server/README.md

 License
 -------

-Coming soon, will most likely be licensed under the GPL.
+This software is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.